| |

 Make sure the water covers the jars by at least an inch.

-Bring pot to a full, rolling boil.
+Bring the pot to a full, rolling boil.

 Check jars for seal, then store cooled jars of pickled okra in a cool place out of direct sunlight.